eugeneyp/camino/_camino/day_2_st-jean-pied-de-port_orisson.md

 The scenery of the climb was amazing.
 I did not come on the pilgrimate for the scenery.
 I came to honour my heart connection with God.
 I wanted to walk myself into a different reality.
 But the scenery, on not just for this first day, but on the whole Camino was stunning beyond what I expected.

-On this first day at the climb and at the albergue, I met many whom I would meet over and over again along the whole Camino: Jackie, Pattie, and Tom from Australia; Michelle and her daughter Elizabeth from Tasmania; Barbara from California; Matt from Australia; Michael from England; an old Swedish couple whom helped me find accommodation few days later when I had no options; Valerie from Montreal; Dave from Winnipeg; Alan from Atlanta.
+On this first day at the climb and at the albergue, I met many whom I would meet over and over again along the whole Camino: Jacki, Patti, and John from Australia; Michelle and her daughter Elizabeth from Tasmania; Barbara from California; Matt from Australia; Michael from England; an old Swedish couple whom helped me find accommodation few days later when I had no options; Valerie from Montreal; Dave from Winnipeg; Alan from Atlanta.
 A year later, their names and faces still remain fresh.

 When I reached the Albergue just before 1pm, I bought myself a soup and sandwich.
 I rested my legs and enjoyed the view out on the deck, looking down the mountain.
 Then I settled into the routine of having so much time: reading, resting, washing, laundry.